ATGardner/atgardner.github.com/_posts/2014-06-03-day-53-crabtree-meadows-to-campsite-at.markdown

 {% include image.html src="http://4.bp.blogspot.com/-l1JKBuATIFg/Vbdn0NNreKI/AAAAAAAFijs/nYO6Xb_FI-8/s1600/2014-06-03%2B16.20.35.jpg" caption="The highest point on the PCT.
 It was a tough climb." %}

 We got to the pass late, at 16:20.
 But we've made it.
 The view from the top was amazing, and the North side was unsurprisingly full of snow.
-At 13,200 feet, this is the highest point on the pct.
+At 13,200 feet, this is the highest point on the PCT.
 High indeed.
 After a brief photo session, we started our hike down.

 {% include image.html src="http://3.bp.blogspot.com/-SpxdzmddBVc/Vbdn1NrMGaI/AAAAAAAFijw/5U9y_0zO-Do/s1600/2014-06-03%2B17.32.12.jpg" caption="Harmonic Wave climbing back up to retrieve his water bottle." %}